gup2014/laravel-test/README.md

 http://0.0.0.0/?q=thriller
 ```

+##Api Response
+You will get a json with the following structure:

+{
+    'status': 200;
+    'data' : "Deadwood"
+}

 #Unit tests
 A several tests have beed added.
 To run them automatically, please run the following command:
 ```